profumato4/TextSpammer-Java/README.md

 # TextSpammer-Java
-An easy text spammer write in java (italian version)
+An easy text spammer wrote in java (italian version)